lewagon/data-engineering-setup/_partials/ubuntu_vm_test.md

 ## Check your Virtual Machine Setup

 We've used two ansible playbooks to configure our Virtual Machine.
-Let's run some manual checks to make sure that everything has installed correctly.
+Let's run some manual checks in the terminal to make sure that everything has installed correctly.

 ❗ If any of these checks error out, raise a ticket with a teacher.